BARTCHIVES

 BARTchives

-Welcome to the BARTchives, the unofficial BART history website.
+Welcome to the BARTchives, the officially unofficial BART history website.
 This is intended to be a simple educational archive (BART + Archive = BARTchive) of all the neat historical tidbits of what makes BART unique, with a particular focus on the legacy fleet.

 BART is a testament to the people of the San Francisco Bay Area.
 Following a decade-long national decline in public transportation, the voters of the San Francisco Bay Area decided to tax themselves to design the most advanced rapid transit system ever built.
 BART, in turn, started a renaissance of public transportation – the movement following the opening of BART has spurred the creation of new modes and new technologies in public transportation throughout the United States, and to extent, the world, alongside igniting the establishment of different transit agencies throughout the Bay Area.